xlnt-community/xlnt/docs/introduction/Installation.md

 cmake -G "Visual Studio 16 2019" -A x64 ..
 ```

-Open the generated project file (inside the build folder) using Visual Studio and build the project.
+Open the generated solution file `xlnt_all.sln` (inside the build folder) using Visual Studio and build the `INSTALL` project (or the `ALL_BUILD` project if you don't want the install the library).
+The project will by default be installed in the `installed` subdirectory of the build folder.

 ## Using xlnt in your project